Quotes about Gillette, Wyoming

 That mineral was sub-bituminous coal.
 The phrasing makes it sound as if it was recently discovered.
 People knew there was coal here since the town was created.

-Here we see someone recognize that Gillette has no identity except a national corporate one.
-Just nothing but come to the city to make money in coal and oil and spend it at a national chain somewhere.
+The only culture that exists now is money.
+Come to the city to make money in coal, oil, and gas and spend it at a national chain somewhere.
 When that runs out just move on to the next town.
+And how exciting that will be when they have all the same stores your old town did and more.

 This may have been said years before because the quote pops up occasionally in some other books later.
 I think he meant a real place would have been grown slowly with a community.
 One that isn’t made up of highways full of corporate franchises, strip malls, and a transient population with no cohesive culture.

-[Sweet Briar College Class of] 1980 Vivien Guttridge Olsen writes from Gillette, Wyoming, and reports it is cold, snowy, and beautiful in an isolated austere kind of way. (ref)
+[Sweet Briar College Class of] 1980 Vivien Guttridge Olsen writes from Gillette, Wyoming, and reports it is cold, snowy, and beautiful in an isolated austere kind of way. †

 Nancy Godwin Baldwin (editor)